andresbelt/SudokuTest/README.md

 # SudokuTest

-this code is the Sudoku Solution Validator and corresponds to a technical challenge has a build in docker with java 8
+This code is the Sudoku Solution Validator and corresponds to a technical challenge has a build in docker with java 8

 # Build the image with docker